jantman/blog/content/2011/07/a-quick-review-of-mint-com-from-both-a-user-and-programmer-perspective.md

 Tags: finance, mint, review
 Slug: a-quick-review-of-mint-com-from-both-a-user-and-programmer-perspective

-For those of you who are unfamiliar with [Mint.com][], it's a free online personal finance site that allows you to track spending across all of your bank accounts and manage budgets and financial goals.
+For those of you who are unfamiliar with [Mint.com](http://www.mint.com), it's a free online personal finance site that allows you to track spending across all of your bank accounts and manage budgets and financial goals.
 Once upon a time it was a nice little Web 2.0 startup, now it's owned by Intuit.
 The service is free, but it's ad supported, albeit in an unintrusive way - "partner" services (credit cards, savings accounts, etc.) are recommended.
 I've been using it for about two weeks now, with a goal of tracking my spending, developing a budget and getting a better handle on my present and future finances.
 So here are some of my impressions, considering that the service is still growing but has been around for a while.

 **The Good:**

--   **Account Sync** - Some things I've read online suggest that Mint now uses the [Yodlee][] service to sync transactions from your financial institutions.
+-   **Account Sync** - Some things I've read online suggest that Mint now uses the [Yodlee](http://yodlee.com) service to sync transactions from your financial institutions.
 Whatever they use, they seem to be able to sync transactions and account balances from all of my accounts, even ones at a few small investment companies.
     The sync is fast, and they do push notifications (low balance, large deposits, etc.) very well.
 They even seem to support many more institutions than Quicken last time I used it (2010 I think).
 -   **Budgets** - Mint has a very nice, clean, simple monthly budget implementation.
 You tell it how much you want to spend in a given category in a month, and it shows a nice horizontal bar graph of how